malenehj/MLOps_g22_2024/README.md

 Since the task is natural language processing (NLP), we use the [Transformers](https://github.com/huggingface/transformers) framework from the Huggingface group, which contains pretrained state-of-the-art models for NLP tasks.

 3. **What data are you going to run on (initially, may change)?**
 The pretrained model is finetuned on the open source Kaggle dataset [Emotions dataset for NLP](https://www.kaggle.com/datasets/praveengovi/emotions-dataset-for-nlp/data).
 The complete dataset contains 20,000 observations, divided into training (16,000), testing (2,000) and validation (2,000) subsets.
 Each observation contains a single text sentence and a corresponding label indicating one of six expressed emotions: sadness, anger, fear, joy, love, or surprise.
+The dataset was chosen for its simplicity.
+Since the dataset contains pre-defined labels, implementation is feasible within the given timeframe.

 4. **What models do you expect to use?**
 We expect to use the pre-trained model [DistilBERT](https://huggingface.co/docs/transformers/model_doc/distilbert) from the Transformers framework finetuned on the emotions data.
 DistilBERT was developed to be a smaller, faster, cheaper, and lighter version of BERT while retaining high performance across many different NLP tasks.
+DistilBERT was chosen for its speed and simplicity.